Zebradil/cloudflare-dynamic-dns/README.md

   cloudflare-dynamic-dns [flags]

 Flags:
       --config string      config file (default is $HOME/.cloudflare-dynamic-dns.yaml) --domain string      Domain name to assign the IPv6 address to -h, --help               help for cloudflare-dynamic-dns
-      --iface string    Network interface to look up for a IPv6 address --systemd         Switch operation mode for running in systemd In this mode previously used ipv6 address is preserved between runs to avoid unnecessary calls to CloudFlare API
+      --iface string       Network interface to look up for a IPv6 address --log-level string   Sets logging level: trace, debug, info, warning, error, fatal, panic (default "info") --systemd            Switch operation mode for running in systemd In this mode previously used ipv6 address is preserved between runs to avoid unnecessary calls to CloudFlare API
-      --token string    Cloudflare API token with DNS edit access rights
+      --token string       Cloudflare API token with DNS edit access rights --ttl int            Time to live, in seconds, of the DNS record.
+Must be between 60 and 86400, or 1 for 'automatic' (default 1)
 ```

 ## Installation